Is Obesity a Disease or a Choice

 By definition, it is a complex state of a body that shows an accumulation of excessive amounts of fat which is termed obesity.
 It is not merely a concern because of cosmetic reasons, but it is a medical problem that is sometimes beyond one’s control and needs prompt attention.

-The reason why immediate obesity treatments are important is that obesity increases the risk of developing other diseases, such as diabetes, coronary heart disease, high blood pressure, and even some types of cancers.
+The reason why immediate obesity treatments are important is that obesity increases the risk of developing other diseases, such as diabetes, heart disease, high blood pressure, and even some types of cancers.

 In general, causes of obesity depend on various aspects such as a combination of inherited factors with the personal diet, environment, or type of routine activities.

 The researchers suggest that instead of putting all obese people into a single category, it is better to categorise them into subgroups of obesity causes.
 This technique helps in tailoring treatments or interventions more effectively.

 There are six clusters of obese, which are: